DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 This Toolkit is meant for everyone working in art and design publishing.
 No specific expertise of digital or traditional publishing technology is required.
 The Toolkit provides hands-on practical advice and tools, focusing on working solutions for low-budget, small-edition publishing.
 Everything in the Hybrid Publishing Toolkit is based on real-world projects with art and design publishers.
 Editorial scenarios include art and design catalogues and periodicals, research publications, and artists’/designer’s books.

-Download From Print to eBooks [here](http://www.publishinglab.nl/blog/publication/from-print-to-ebooks-a-hybrid-publishing-toolkit-for-the-arts/).
+Download *From Print to Ebooks* [here](http://www.publishinglab.nl/blog/publication/from-print-to-ebooks-a-hybrid-publishing-toolkit-for-the-arts/).

 ### <span id="howto">How To</span>
 Over the last two years we have improved our workflow.
 In our *[PublishingLab: How-to](http://publishinglab.nl/howto/?How-toHybridPublishing)* one can read the easy, step-by-step introductions to a specific field within digital publishing.